Skip to Content

 Issuing Credentials

-This section outlines the process of issuing credentials within the Ezrah Creds platform.
-It details how organizations can generate and manage verifiable credentials (VCs), ensuring secure and transparent identity verification while maintaining a decentralized approach to credential storage.
+This guide explains how organizations can generate and manage verifiable credentials (VCs) using Ezrah Creds, ensuring secure and transparent identity verification with a decentralized approach.

 Credential Issuance Workflow